PySide6.QtHttpServer.QHttpServerRouterRule

 QObject

-Returns the context object of this rule.
-This is the receiver that has to handle the request.
+Retrieves the context object associated with this rule.
+This object serves as the receiver responsible for handling the request.

 exec(request, responder)